jirachixu/cs-180-project/README.md

 # CS 180 Project
+## How to Run
+Currently, the client side has not been implemented, so this can't be used as a proper app.
+You can test the server side methods by running RunLocalTest.java.

+## Submission
+Phase 1 was submitted on Brightspace by _.

 ## Server-Side Classes

 ### Profile
 The Profile class holds the user's information.
 This controls who can message the user, as well as who is friends with the user and who is blocked by the user.
+This is used by the Chat, Message, and Database classes.

 #### Fields
 | Field Name  | Type                | Description                                                                       |